-- 21.6.1 Revenue budgets can be used to fund the capital programme, either via a one- off contribution to fund a project in its entirety, or an annual sum to repay Prudential Borrowing debt costs.
-Ongoing use of revenue should be assessed in relation to the impact on council tax through the prudential indicators outlined in the Treasury Management Strategy. - 21.6.2 Although the opportunities to fund capital expenditure directly from the General Fund revenue budget are limited, there are examples of revenue funding contribution to capital e.g. funds are allocated from the schools' individual revenue budgets to supplement the capital resources allocated to school's improvement and expansion projects. - 21.6.3 The HRA revenue budgets contribute towards specific capital schemes to supplement the capital resources allocated to housing improvement and regeneration schemes.
+- 21.6.1 Revenue budgets can be used to fund the capital programme, either via a one-off contribution to fund a project, or an annual sum to repay Prudential Borrowing debt costs.
+Ongoing use of revenue should be assessed in relation to the impact on council tax through the prudential indicators outlined in the Treasury Management Strategy. - 21.6.2 Although the opportunities to fund capital expenditure directly from the General Fund revenue budget are limited, there are examples of revenue funding contribution to capital e.g. funds are allocated from the schools' individual revenue budgets to supplement the capital resources allocated to school's improvement and expansion projects and contributions from the parking reserve to fund eligible highways capital works. - 21.6.3 The HRA revenue budgets contribute towards specific capital schemes to supplement the capital resources allocated to housing improvement and regeneration schemes.